anthonycanino1/chappie/README.md

 ## Building

-**"$ ant jar"** will build a jar file containing both the Asynchronous and Pooling implementations of the Chaperone.
+**$ ant jar** will build a jar file containing both the Asynchronous and Pooling implementations of the Chaperone.